go-encoder/encoder/README.md

 }
 ```

-After using the `New()` method to obtain an Encoder instance, you can call its `Encode()` method to obtain the hash result of the specified data,
+> 1. After using the `New()` method to obtain an Encoder instance, you can call its `Encode()` method to obtain the hash result of the specified data.
-or use the `Verify()` method to compares a encoded data with its possible plaintext equivalent.
+> 2. use the `Verify()` method to compares a encoded data with its possible plaintext equivalent.
-`GetSalt()` method can get the automatically generated random string salt or the salt provided by yourself.
+> 3. `GetSalt()` method can get the automatically generated random string salt or the salt provided by yourself.
-When you call the `New()` method, you can also provide zero or more `Options` to help initialize an `Encoder` instance.
+> 4. When you call the `New()` method, you can also provide zero or more `Options` to help initialize an `Encoder` instance.

 ### Installation